pyformulas/pyformulas/README.md

 Downloads a file from a web address

 * #### pf.settimeout()
-Runs a function at a specified interval in a separate thread
+Runs a function at a specified interval, in separate threads

 * #### pf.net.Stream
 Creates a socket for sending/receiving data over the internet